Software Testing or QA is the best platform for newcomers to enter into IT industry despite the misconceptions that it is a lesser or lower paid job.

 c) Test cases:

-Accurate Test cases give accurate test results.
-Spreadsheets are still the popular medium for test case writing, especially for beginners, even though some companies adapt test management tools.
+Accurate test cases give accurate test results.
+Spreadsheets are still a popular medium for test case writing, especially for beginners, even though some companies adapt test management tools.
 The basis for test case writing is the SRS/FRD/Req document.
-But, it is not often sufficient, so you will have to use a lot of assumption and discussion with BA/Dev teams.
+However, it is not often sufficient, so you will have to use a lot of assumptions and discussions with BA/Dev teams.

 Writing effective test cases is the most important qualification a tester must have.
 Usually, all test cases are categorized as positive/negative.
-Positive test case is giving valid inputs and getting positive results.
-Negative test case is giving invalid inputs and getting the exact error message.
+Positive test cases give valid inputs and get positive results.
+Negative test case gets invalid inputs and gets the exact error message.

 For more information on these, check: